 Post Judgment and Child Support Matters

-- All post judgment and child support matters are heard by the Magistrate.
+- All post judgment and child support matters are to be referred or assigned to the General Magistrate.

-- Post judgment mattes require an Order of Referral to Magistrate, which must include the date of filing, the specific Magistrate assigned, and the hearing room number of the Magistrate listed immediately above the style of the case.
+- Post judgment matters, other than those dealing with child support, require an Order of Referral to Magistrate.
+The Order of Referral must include the date of filing, the specific Magistrate assigned, and the hearing room number of the Magistrate listed immediately above the style of the case.

 - Please see Administrative Order 5.104 regarding Appointment of Magistrates Unified Family Court Cases.

-- Please visit the Magistrate page on the court's website for additional information regarding the Magistrates’ instructions, phone numbers and procedures.
+- Please visit the General Magistrates' page on the court's website for additional information regarding the Magistrates’ instructions, phone numbers and procedures.